-The Assistant Head teacher for Behaviour and Inclusion will create an annual subject report for the Executive Headteacher and/or local governing body_to report on the quality of the subjects.
+The RSE and health education subject leader may be requested to create an annual subject report for the Headteacher and/or local governing body to report on the quality of the subjects.

-The Assistant Head teacher for Behaviour and Inclusion will work regularly and consistently with the Executive Headteacher to evaluate the effectiveness of the subjects and implement any changes.
+The RSE and health education subject leader will work regularly and consistently with the Headteacher to evaluate the effectiveness of the subjects and implement any changes.